-References: FAO; WHO; Kumar; AlFadhly et al.; Dönmez et al.; Gebregiorgis et al.; Kareska paper crafts, recipes and many mare
+References: FAO; WHO; Kumar; AlFadhly et al.; Dönmez et al.; Gebregiorgis et al.; Kareska a mazonleftover.com paper crafts, recipes and many more....

 Please note that the views expressed in this article are of the author and do not necessarily reflect the views or policies of any organization.